csy99/Notes/docs/DL/03hands_on/06decision_tree.md

 $J(k, t_k) = \frac{1}{m}(m_{left}*G_{left}+m_{right}*G_{right})$

-It stops recursing once it reaches the maximum depth or if it cannot find a split that will reduce impurity.
+It stops recursion once it reaches the maximum depth or if it cannot find a split that will reduce impurity.
 This is a greedy algorithm: it does not check whether the split will lead to the lowest possible impurity several levels down.

 ### Computational Complexity

 Making prediction requires traversing the DT requires roughly $O(log_2(m))$.
-The training algorithm compares all features on all samples at each other, which results in $O(n*m*log_2(m))$.
+The training algorithm compares all features on all samples at each other, which results in $O(n*m*log_2(m))$. $n$ stands for the number of features, $m$ stands for the number of data samples.

 ### Gini Impurity or Entropy